timfjord/locator/README.md

     $ bin/test

-`bin/test` is just a shortcut for `bundle exec rspec` but it forwards all arguments to `rspec`:
+`bin/test` is just a shortcut for `bundle exec rspec` but it forwards all arguments to `rspec` so the following command works:

     $ bin/test spec/locator/cli_spec.rb:12

-Check specs in `spec/locator` forder for specific user cases
+Check specs in the `spec/locator` forder for specific use cases.

 ## Notes